English Church Architecture.

-This is a substantial building (seen above from the southeast), built of the flint and pebble rubble and comprising a W. tower, aisled nave with S. porch, and chancel.
+This is a very significant building, constructed of the flint and pebble rubble and comprising a W. tower, aisled nave with S. porch, and chancel.
 The oldest work is inside, where the five-bay nave arcades consist of double-flat-chamfered arches springing from tall octagonal piers, the chancel arch is similar but taller, and the tower arch is triple-flat-chamfered above very heavy semi-octagonal responds with large capitals.
-Pevsner described all this as Decorated and in the absence of any contemporary windows or mouldings of indisputable provenance, so it might be, but the nave arcades and chancel arch would equally well fit the late thirteenth century.
+Pevsner described all this as Decorated (James Bettley & Nikolaus Pevsner, The Buildings of England: Suffolk West, New haven & London, Yale University Press, 2015, p.
+316) and in the absence of any contemporary windows or mouldings of indisputable provenance, so it might be, but the nave arcades and chancel arch would equally well fit the late thirteenth century.

 Outside, apart from the N. doorway, everything is Perpendicular or later.
 The tower is embattled and angle-buttressed, with flint chequerwork on the leading edges of the buttresses and a stair turret at the southeast angle rising up to the bell-stage.
 The bell-openings are three-light and cinquefoil-cusped, and have mullions continuing to the window head but no supermullions, instead of which there are inverted mouchettes above the outer lights only.
 The W. window, which is also three-light, has supermullioned tracery, and the W. doorway has a cinquefoil-cusped niche on either side, with crocketed ogee arches.